 The gold-standard treatment for acute appendicitis is to perform an appendectomy.
-Today the laparoscopic appendectomy is preferred over the open approach.
+Laparoscopic appendectomy is preferred over the open approach.
 Most uncomplicated appendectomies are performed laparoscopically.
 In cases where there is an abscess or advanced infection, the open approach may be needed.
 The laparoscopic approach affords less pain, quicker recovery, and the ability to explore most of the abdomen through small incisions.
 Situations, where there is a known abscess from a perforated appendix, may require a percutaneous drainage procedure usually done by an interventional radiologist.
-This stabilizes the patient and allows the inflammation to subside over time enabling a less difficult laparoscopic appendectomy to be performed at a later date.
+This stabilizes the patient and allows the inflammation to subside over time, enabling a less difficult laparoscopic appendectomy to be performed at a later date.
 Practitioners also start patients on broad-spectrum antibiotics.
 There is some disagreement regarding preoperative antibiotic administration for uncomplicated appendicitis.
 Some surgeons feel routine antibiotics in these cases are not warranted, while others give them routinely.
 There have also been several studies promoting the treatment of uncomplicated appendicitis solely with antibiotics and avoiding surgery altogether.

-The differential diagnosis includes Crohn's ileitis, mesenteric adenitis, mittelschmerz, salpingitis, ruptured ovarian cyst, ectopic pregnancy, tubal-ovarian abscess, musculoskeletal disorders, endometriosis, pelvic inflammatory disease, gastroenteritis, right-sided colitis, renal colic, kidney stones, irritable bowel disease, testicular torsion, ovarian torsion, round ligament syndrome, epididymitis, and other nondescript gastroenterological issues.
+The differential diagnosis includes Crohn ileitis, mesenteric adenitis, mittelschmerz, salpingitis, ruptured ovarian cyst, ectopic pregnancy, tubal-ovarian abscess, musculoskeletal disorders, endometriosis, pelvic inflammatory disease, gastroenteritis, right-sided colitis, renal colic, kidney stones, irritable bowel disease, testicular torsion, ovarian torsion, round ligament syndrome, epididymitis, and other nondescript gastroenterological issues.

 If diagnosed and treated early, within 24 to 48 hours, the recovery and prognosis should be very good.
 Cases that present with advanced abscesses, sepsis, and peritonitis may have a more prolonged and complicated course, possibly requiring additional surgery or other interventions.

 Special consideration should be given to the treatment of patients with perforated appendicitis with an abscess.
 Those who present with an abscess and do not exhibit peritonitis may benefit from CT or ultrasound-guided percutaneous drain placement as well as antibiotics.
 Interval appendectomy is classically performed 6 to 10 weeks after recovery.
-Historically, 20% to 40 % of patients treated medically for perforated appendicitis with abscess had recurrent appendicitis in historical literature.
+Historically, 20% to 40 % of patients treated medically for perforated appendicitis with an abscess had recurrent appendicitis in historical literature.
 More recent studies suggest these rates be much lower.